axelvaldez/radical-companies/_posts/radical-model/2023-01-12-what-about-people-who-dont-care.markdown

   <div class="_citation">
    <p>Do what the boss says and you can&rsquo;t be blamed.
 He may yell at you, but if heads roll, it won&rsquo;t be mine.</p>
   </div>
  <p>It maintains the status quo, and the great majority of people don&rsquo;t expect any more than the status quo.
-So, you must find a way to help people learn the alternatives.
-AAA</p>
+So, you must find a way to help people learn the alternatives.</p>

 <h1>Preaching, Shaming, and Pressure</h1>
  <div class="_center">